stevegrunwell/technical-debt/slides.md

 Note:

-On a larger codebase, it's not uncommon to run into situations where one team built a feature using Library A, while another team built a different feature using Library B. Libraries A and B do the same thing, but now you have two different implementations to deal with.
+* On a larger codebase, it's not uncommon to have multiple libraries that do the same thing.
+    * Maybe two teams installed Libraries A and B independently, but now there are two ways to do the same thing

-Worse yet, someone who was unaware of Libraries A or B then comes along and introduces Library C!
+    * Worse yet, another engineer comes in and implements Library C, making the count three!
+* Have some sort of central location (wiki, spreadsheet, etc.) that outlines which libraries are available, where they're being used, and where to go to get further details.

-Make it well-understood _why_ each library is present + link to their docs.
-This is another place where the adapter pattern can be extremely helpful, since then _nobody_ is interacting with the libraries directly.
+* Another place where the adapter pattern can help: if people aren't interacting with the libraries directly (just your interface), it matters a lot less

 ----